A hidden gem on the west coast, Añasco is a town that is ripe for discovery for visitors and locals alike.

-Being overshadowed by the surfer-hangout Rincon to the north and college town Mayaguez to the south is a blessing in disguise for the town of Añasco.
-Its pristine beaches are just as breathtaking as its neighbors but with fewer people around.
-There are also interesting places to explore that might even be new to locals.
+Being overshadowed by the surfer hangout Rincón to the north and college town Mayagüez to the south is a blessing in disguise for the town of Añasco.
+From its pristine beaches and eclectic attractions to local restaurants-turned-go-kart parks, there's much to see and do in this off-the-beaten-path municipality.

 Añasco Beach and Parque Nacional Tres Hermanos

-Along with Almirante, Añasco boasts two other beautiful beaches: Añasco beach and Tres Hermanos National Park.
-Añasco beach is secluded, picturesque, and serene.
+One of the municipality's most popular beaches is Almirante Beach, which it shares with Rincón.
+The sandy bathing beach is just steps away from the iconic Rincón Beach Resort.
+Along with Almirante, Añasco boasts two other beautiful beaches: Añasco Beach and Tres Hermanos National Park.
+Añasco Beach is secluded, picturesque, and serene.
 Think white sand, tranquil waves, and a rugged coastline as the backdrop.
 Just make sure to bring everything you need.
-Tres Hermanos is very similar, the only difference is that since its managed by the National Parks of Puerto Rico this beach has parking, showers and bathrooms, gazebos, campgrounds, and an area for trailers.
+Tres Hermanos is very similar, the only difference is that, since it is managed by the National Parks of Puerto Rico, this beach has parking, showers and bathrooms, gazebos, campgrounds, and an area for trailers.

 Plaza de Recreo José A. Pesante

-Añasco's town square is the second largest on the island and worth the visit if you're interested in history.
+Añasco's town square is the second largest on the Island and worth the visit if you're interested in history.
 The plaza is headed by a lovely Catholic church built in 1919 after the original one was destroyed by an earthquake.
-Curiously, the square also features a statue portraying the moment when the Taíno Indians finally decided to test whether the Spanish invaders were actually gods.
+Curiously, the square also features a statue portraying the moment when the Taíno people finally decided to test whether the Spanish invaders were actually gods.
 They drowned a soldier in a river and this event led to the Taíno revolt.
-It also gave Añasco the nickname the "Town Where Gods Die".
+It also gave Añasco the nickname the "Town Where Gods Die."

 El Salto de la Encantada

 This waterfall rushes over slick rocks and is hidden behind dense foliage.
 There is a boardwalk and picnic benches surrounding it, as well as steps leading down to a natural pool.
-The name means the "Enchanted Waterfall" and there is a legend surrounding the area.
-A young Taíno woman named Humata fell in love with a Spanish soldier but he didn't reciprocate her love.
+The name means "enchanted waterfall," and there is a legend surrounding the area: a young Taíno woman named Humata fell in love with a Spanish soldier but he didn't reciprocate her love.
 She died heartbroken and locals say at midnight you can see the young woman combing her hair by the side of the waterfall.